-Date: February 7, 2001

-Position: Past Chairperson
+Date: February 7, 2001 Position: Past Chairperson

-Status: Standing

-Responsible To: Immediately - the Board

-Ultimately - the Membership

-Reports To: Immediately - the Board

-Ultimately - the Membership

 Term: Until succeeded

 Date of Amendment or Replacement: February 2005, February 2017

 Purpose: To provide ad hoc assistance

 Specific Duties and Responsibilities (As Needed):

 - Assists Board Chairperson. - If term as director is up, may act as advisor to the Board, but has no vote. - May participate in General Manager's evaluation. - May chair Board or Members Meetings in the absence of, or at the request of, the Chairperson or Vice-Chairperson. - Assists new Board and Officers in understanding their roles and responsibilities.